cavemanjaw/GameOfLife/README.md

 BUG in SetCellStatus(), fix it and set filling simulation setup rules for resprawning and killing cells design GUI design textual interface, invoking with specific options
+BUG: Current bug that manifests in not correnct vaues of cells in simulation is propably because we are working on copy and not setting proper cell status in SetCellStatus due to the fact, that functions that deal with state increase statistyics, such as the respawnCounter, but or it is not so...